serguun42/OsnovaDarkTheme/README.md

 # OsnovaDarkTheme
-Userscript adding dark theme Osnova.
+Userscript adding dark theme on Osnova.
 With multiple custom subthemes and modules

 ## Main File